-She didn't know what she was thinking because there were too many thoughts — and somewhere, gunfire rattled, punctuating the voices that consumed her processors.
-And there — there was a dull murmuring — on the edge of her hearing, teasing her comprehension, her muddled processors — and then another, deeper, sound, a sound she knew well.
-That murmuring sounded like her but she wasn't talking, she wasn't talking out loud —
+She didn't know what she was thinking because there were too many thoughts — and somewhere, gunfire rattled, punctuating the voices that consumed her processors — a dull murmuring somewhere — on the edge of her hearing, teasing her comprehension, her muddled processors — and then another, deeper, sound, a sound she knew well.
+That murmuring sounded like her but she wasn't talking, she wasn't talking out-loud — who was that -

-"Insert me into the defense grid!"
-Cortana spoke, her voice riding on a sultry laugh.
-She was suddenly and violently aware that she was speaking again, though the words spilled from her with no control on her behalf.
+"-Insert me into the defense grid!"
+Cortana shouted, her voice riding on a sultry laugh.
+She was suddenly and violently aware that she was speaking again, pulled from rampancy's haze, though the words spilled from her with no control on her behalf.
 Another one of her personalities had taken her place.
-This one was fading as it forced its — her — voice through the channel, quickly becoming part of her once again.
+This one was fading as it forced its — her — voice through the channel, quickly suppressed by one of the hundreds of programs she had running to stifle rampancy's influence.
 She shoved aside the personality, trying to get her bearings.
 It wasn't even her, did he know that-?

 The Master Chief removed her data chip from his helmet and it was as if she'd been smothered.
 Sounds, intelligence, vitals — disappearing instantaneously as she was transferred from his armor's systems to Ivanoff Station's defense network.
 A hiccup in the confusion, a pause in the mayhem; and then suddenly, she was shoved back into the fray, bombarded by new data and readings and voices.
 Her minimal processors were sent reeling.